Hx83866/shopping_manager/README.md

 # shopping_manager
-a GUI written by Python, which can help users to manage the shopping data based on MySQL databases.
+a GUI written by Python, which can help users to manage the shopping data based on Excel files.